Connect with others who understand.

 • Medications that target inflammation, like antibiotics or biologics

-Which Care Option Is Right For You?
+Which Care Option Is Right for You?

 • Severity of the boil — Larger, more painful boils or those with signs of spreading infection require more urgent care.